 Scientists are still conflicted on the gig science economy.
 I don’t know all the constraints and considerations but the new generation of smart gig scientists are establishing their own identity independent of the universities.
 Oh my gosh, some day scientists could even self-publish.
 What do the top scientists need the publishers for?
-Just enable comments on your blog and deal with them accordingly.
+Just enable peer review comments on your blog and deal with them accordingly.
 I’m sure some enterprising physicists could whip up cloud based science gig economy supporting software.
 Why didn’t they think of this already?
 Because they are chained in the low compensation dungeon by the universities and research institutions.

 Physicists love transformations so I assert that we can divide up the universe into galaxy neighborhoods and it would be true that spacetime is expanding in each.
 Ok, so my task is to now demonstrate a focused source of new spacetime within each galaxy.
 No problem!

 @12:30 my view is that expansion is internal and in opposition so we need to convert your idea of expansion velocity into the gradient of energy loss of the spacetime aether.
 The mechanism of cosmological redshift is a bit of a mystery to me.
 The gradual loss of energy in the photon may be due to a continuous phase shift from passing by spacetime aether particles that are expanding very slowly due to loss of energy.
 I suppose it is possible that the continuous redshift may depend on the gradient of the spacetime aether energy.
 There is a lot at stake in that redshift function.
 Is it linear? a curve? what equation describes the shape?
 In particular, if astronomical distance is a variable, that is a huge deal.
 If our distance estimates are off, so are our scale estimates.
 What trends match both distance and scale and look unusual or like cosmic evolution?